Submitty/submitty.github.io/_docs/developer/getting_started/commit_to_PR_from_fork.md

 The instructions below are for command line use of git.

-1. **Before** you begin, confirm that your lcoal main branch of Submitty is up-to-date.
-Additionally, if the PR's branch is not up-to-date with Submitty's main, there will be a button on its Github webpage that you can press to update it.
+1. **Before** you begin, confirm that your local main branch of Submitty is up-to-date.
+Additionally, if the PR's branch is not up-to-date with Submitty's main, there will be a button on its page on Github that you can press to update it.
-    You may need to resolve some merge conflicts in the process of updating it.
+    You may need to resolve merge conflicts in the process of updating it.

     ![alt text](/images/update-branch.png)